RohanAwhad/async-grpo/Readme.md

 - when things fail, do ray stop everywhere and restart the process on all nodes.
 Ray becomes a bit unstable when restarting processes.
 - It's important to create a separate conda environment for the training process or the worker environments will become corrupted.
 The python version should be the same as the base environment.
 - `ray list actors | grep ALIVE` can be used to check if all the expected workers are running.
+- make sure you can do enough http connections on your cluster: `ulimit -n 65535`

 ### Architecture Explanation